 PEEK delivers a practical training course tailored to school staff or pupil leaders.
 Training will provide individuals with skills, ideas and experience in leading play and creative activities in curricular, extra curricular and playground time.

 Aims to develop the physical literacy of children through play in a community and school setting.
-Physical games and activities help the development of fundamental movement skills and build a strong foundation for future participation in physical activity along with the associated mental, physical and social benefits – Active Play Launch
+Physical games and activities help the development of fundamental movement skills and build a strong foundation for future participation in physical activity along with the associated mental, physical and social benefits.

-A nationally recognised qualification which supports young people to develop into artist’s and art leaders.
+A nationally recognized qualification which supports young people to develop into artist’s and art leaders.
 PEEK encourages children to gain their Award through creative, technical and supportive roles.

 PEEK can deliver before and after curricular time.
 Through, breakfast club support, playtime and lunch time support.
 During these play sessions, Play Rangers support learner led play activities which encourage greater levels of creative and physical activity and positive interaction with peers.

-Creatively explores emotional health and well-being and was initially developed in partnership with the NHS local health Improvement Team.
-Young people develop a performance or artwork in response to their learning to promote positive mental health.
-They share their work at an event which they will organise and lead – whilst gaining accreditation through an Arts Award.
+We use creatively to explore emotional health and well-being.
+Young People develop a performance or artwork in response to their learning to promote positive mental health.
+They share their work at an event which they will organize and lead – whilst gaining accreditation through an Arts Award.

 Launch of Scottish Government Pupil Equity Funding- Launch of PEF